prcore/docs/content/workflow/project-operations/redefine-project/change-columns-definition.md

 If you think the columns definition is not suitable for your project, you can change it.
 The procedure is very similar with the `columns-definition` step in the [Upload Event Log](/workflow/upload-event-log/columns-definition/) section.

 {{< hint type=warning icon=gdoc_info_outline >}}
-1. You can only change the columns definition after the previous training is finished.
+1. It is only possible to change the column definitions after the previous training has been completed.
-2. After the change of the columns definition, the outcome and treatment definition will be removed.
-You need to set the outcome and treatment definition again.
+2. Once the column definitions have been altered, the outcome and treatment definitions will be removed, requiring the user to redefine them once again.
-3. After the change of the columns definition, the project status will be changed to `WAITING`.
-It will be expecting new outcome and treatment definition.
-After the all definitions are submiited, it will restart the pre-processing and training tasks all over again.
-If there is a running simulation of streaming datas, it will be also turned off automatically.
-The project will not accept streaming data until the new training is finished.
+3. Following the change of column definitions, the project status will be updated to `WAITING`, as it will be awaiting the new outcome and treatment definitions.
+Upon receiving all of the required definitions, the pre-processing and training tasks will recommence from the beginning.
+If there is an ongoing simulation of streaming data, it will automatically be terminated, and the project will not accept any streaming data until the new training has been completed.
 {{< /hint >}}

 ---